dahayulalita/Praxis_AI/01-03-Conditionals/readme.md

     3. Multiplication
     4. Division

-3. If Addition
+3. User enter the option

 4. The app ask the first number
-    Enter the fist number ...
+    Insert the fist number ...

 5. The app ask the second number
-    Enter the second number ...
+    Insert the second number ...

 6. The app show the result

-    The addition result was ...
+7. The app ask want to exit?

-7. Want to stop:
+8. User enter the answer
-    1. Yes
+    If yes the app will show bye!! and stop
-    2. No
+    If no the app will show next